Year in Industry

 Do students pay fees during their placement?

-While undertaking a year in industry placement you will pay reduced fees as set out by the University
+Students pay reduced fees as set out by the University

 - Home students 15%